nickyiliwang0000/h/react-and-firebase/using-firebase-with-react.md

 ```
 We can see exactly how this is working with a quick glance at the React dev tools.
 You'll see that `this.state.userInput` is being updated dynamically as you type in the text field!

-Now, let's make sure React always knows about the changes in our input field by _binding_ our text input:
+Now, let's make sure React always knows about the changes in our input field by _controlling_ (sometimes called _binding_) our text input:

 ```javascript
 //App.js
 constructor() {